Model Test Shoot Guide 2024

 Location scouting for test shoots is one of my favorite activities because it helps turn your creative vision to life.
 Choosing a location is important because trying to find the right light, scenery, and backdrops that will make your test shoot look amazing can often be difficult when you’re starting out in photography.
 Comparison is the thief of joy in the fashion industry.

-If you don’t have the resources to rent, buy, or borrow a stunning mansion don’t fret or get too upset.
 Make due with what you have available and try to find what makes your test shoot vision unique.
-It’s also important that your shoot accommodate an area to apply makeup, change wardrobe, use the restroom, and have food options available.
+It’s also important that your shoot accommodate an area to apply makeup, change wardrobe, use the restroom, and have snack options available.

 If you’re working with a team of more than two people this will all be highly appreciated in the long-run.
 Be sure to plan ahead and location scout.
 It can be a life changer when you’re faced with uncertainty.
 At the end of the day though, don’t stress too much and be confident in your choices.
 Even if you realize that you should have done something better this is a learning experience for you, the model and your team.